 Controlling Hierarchy for Use Case 1

-The mapping of the client IP traffic on the physical link between the routers and the transport network is made in the IP routers only and is not controlled by the transport PNC and is transparent to the transport nodes.
+Once the service request is processed by the MDSC the mapping of the client IP traffic between the routers (across the transport network) is made in the IP routers only and is not controlled by the transport PNC, and therefore transparent to the transport nodes.

-The control plane architecture follows the ACTN architecture and framework document [ACTN-Frame].
-The Client Controller act as a client with respect to the Multi-Domain Service Coordinator (MDSC) via the Controller-MDSC Interface (CMI).
-The MDSC is connected to a plurality of Physical Network Controllers (PNCs), one for each domain, via a MDSC-PNC Interface (MPI).
-Each PNC is responsible only for the control of its domain and the MDSC is the only entity capable of multi-domain functionalities as well as of managing the inter-domain links.
-The key point of the whole ACTN framework is detaching the network and service control from the underlying technology and help the customer express the network as desired by business needs.
-Therefore, care must be taken to keep minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
-The MPI instead requires some specialization according to the domain technology.

-In this section, we address the case of an IP and a Transport PNC having respectively an IP a Transport MPI.
-The interface within the scope of this document is the Transport MPI while the IP Network MPI is out of its scope and considerations about the CMI are for further study.

 Topology Abstractions

+Abstraction provides a selective method for representing connectivity information within a domain.
 There are multiple methods to abstract a network topology.
 This document assumes the abstraction method defined in [RFC7926]:

 Abstraction is the process of applying policy to the available TE information within a domain, to produce selective information that represents the potential ability to connect across the domain.
 Thus, abstraction does not necessarily offer all possible connectivity options, but presents a general view of potential connectivity according to the policies that determine how the domain's administrator wants to allow the domain resources to be used.